 Always have ONLY one closing as it helps prospects know the next step and them.
 Possible examples of closing can be:

 Do you have an image or a quote in your signature?
 Remove them today.
 They only look good to you, on the other hand, they distract the candidate from the closing.
 You should use subtle colors for the signature.
 Ideally, it should just include your name, phone number, and link to a social profile.
-It’s also a good idea to create a QR code linking to your social media or website, and adding it in your signature.
+It’s also a good idea to create a QR code linking to your social media or website and add it to your signature.

 Having a PS after your signature helps you add a secondary goal to your email.
 You can have things like your blog, link to a document, or alternative closing in the PS.
 A number of people read and follow the steps written in PS.